kqtqh1/Medicinal-Plant-Classification-using-MobilenetV2/README.md

 ## Credits

-I would like to thank the following people who contributed to this project:
+I would like to thank the following individuals for their valuable contributions and collaboration throughout the project.

 - **JanJoe Rosario** - _Researcher_
 - **Angela Soriano** - _Researcher_
 - **Aliyah Velazquez** - _Researcher_

-## License
-This project is licensed under the MIT License.
-For more information, refer to the [LICENSE](LICENSE) file.